-Catholic Charities is celebrating its 70th Anniversary this year!
-For the past 70 years, Catholic Charities has worked in the Greater Tampa area providing strategic alliances, advocacy and a broad array of social services designed to support and preserve families and promote self-sufficiency.
+Catholic Charities celebrated its 75th Anniversary in 2020!
+For those 75 years, Catholic Charities has worked in the Greater Tampa area providing strategic alliances, advocacy and a broad array of social services designed to support and preserve families and promote self-sufficiency.

 The Agency serves all residents of Citrus, Hernando Hillsborough, Pasco, and Pinellas counties regardless of race, creed, gender, national origin, handicapping condition or socioeconomic status.

-Today: Catholic Charities is a nearly $13 million operation that continues our earlier work, only larger in scope; serving more people across a broader geography.
-We operate 3 broad umbrella ministries: Foundations of Life Ministries, Shelters of Hope Ministries and Friends in Need Ministries under the Diocese of St. Petersburg.
+Today: Catholic Charities is a $20 million agency with over 170 employees and 300 volunteers.
+Our work has continued building upon our past, only larger in scope.
+We serve more people (over 20,000) across a broader geography.
+We operate 3 broad umbrella ministries: Foundations of Life Ministries, Shelters of Hope Ministries and Friends in Need Ministries under the auspices of the Diocese of St. Petersburg.